bhaskarkumar222/HR-Analytics/README.md

 ON       e.EmployeeID = p.EmployeeID
 GROUP BY Attrition;
 ```
-5. What are the top factors affecting employee satisfaction (e.g., salary, work-life balance and Job role)?
+**5. What are the top factors affecting employee satisfaction (e.g., salary, work-life balance and Job role)?**
 ```sql
 SELECT
          CASE WHEN salary < '50000' THEN 'Low'